named-data/StateVectorSync/API.md

 ## Socket API

 `Socket` provides an interface for data exchange over `Logic`.

-A base class `SocketBase` is provided, that must be extended to create `Socket` classes.
-Two implementations are provided, `Socket` and `SharedSocket`. `Socket` uses the data prefix of a node as the `NodeID` in the version vector, while `SocketShared` uses a sub-namespace inside the sync prefix for data exchange.
+The `Socket` API is described below:

-* `SocketBase(Face, Name syncPrefix, Name dataPrefix, NodeID, UpdateCallback, SecurityOptions)` - constructor.
+* `Socket(Face, Name syncPrefix, Name nodePrefix, UpdateCallback, SecurityOptions)` - constructor.
-* `SocketBase::publishData(Buffer, SeqNo, NodeID)` - publish the buffer as signed data on the given `NodeID` and sequence number.
+* `Socket::publishData(Buffer)` - publish the buffer as signed data on the next sequence number.
-* `SocketBase::fetchData(NodeID, SeqNo, Callback)` - fetch the data for a given node and sequence number.
+* `Socket::fetchData(Name nodePrefix, SeqNo, Callback)` - fetch the data for a given node and sequence number.
+* `Socket::getLogic()` - get the underlying `Logic`.

+## SocketBase API (advanced usage)

+A base class `SocketBase` is provided, that may be extended by applications to create derived `Socket` classes, with arbitrary data semantics.

+Derived classes must define:
-* `SocketBase::getDataName(NodeID, SeqNo)` - derived classes must override this method to return the name of the data packet corresponding to the given `NodeID` and sequence number.
-This allows usage of arbitrary data semantics.
+* `SocketBase::getDataName(NodeID, SeqNo)` - return the name of the data packet corresponding to the given `NodeID` and sequence number `SeqNo`.
-* `SocketBase::getLogic()` - get the underlying `Logic`.

 # License
 StateVectorSync is an open source project licensed under the CC-BY-SA 4.0.
 See [LICENSE](./LICENSE) for more information.